Serving

 Butter

-1. Peel POTATOES, put peels and in a pan with SALT and WATER to simmer for stock.
+1. Peel POTATOES, put peels in a small pan with Salt and Water.
+Simmer for stock.

-3. Put ALL * ingredients in a pot large enough to hold the final recipe (a 4 quart pot is minimum).
+3. Put Potatoes and all Broth Items into a pot large enough to hold the final recipe (5 quart minimum).
 Add enough water to cover well.
 Bring to a boil and simmer while you work on the other parts.

 5. Crush GARLIC and chop small.